RaXx00n/CPE-it/README.md

   by setting the Agent to run on intervals and Elastic to generate alerts.

-<b>Install the ELK Stack</b>
+## <b>Install the ELK Stack</b>

-NOTE: This process has now been automated with the script cpeit-elk/install.sh.
+<b> NOTE: This process has now been automated with the script cpeit-elk/install.sh.
 Files can be uninstalled and cleaned with the script cpeit-elk/uninstall.sh.
 The scripts must be run as root.
-You can then skip to "configure ELK stack for authentication"
+You can then skip to "configure ELK stack for authentication". </b>

+The manual section below exists for troubleshooting and reference in potential script changes.
+It is also missing some steps.

+### Manually installing up the ELK stack

-Install Elasticsearch from the repo:
+Install Elasticsearch from the repo with:

 <code>apt-get install elasticsearch</code>